Chris Whitty visits Shropshire for discussions on rural health challenges

 “There was universal agreement that the visit was very successful and Sir Chris said that he had found the day very valuable in understanding our particular needs and issues.”

-Items that Professor Whitty remarked on included the need for much higher granularity of population and community data to inform the needs of Shropshire residents and other rural authorities.
+Items that Professor Whitty remarked on included the need for much higher granularity of population and community data to inform the needs of residents in Shropshire and other rural areas.

 Professor Whitty addressed the partnerships and infrastructure developed to deliver Family and Community Hubs, with a focus on neighbourhood health and care across the county, as well as issues involving the county’s border with Wales.